 I love potatoes.
 Sweet potatoes, fingerling potatoes, Japanese yams, purple potatoes, baked, fried, steamed, mashed, they're all acceptable in my book.
 If I find a new method of preparing the tubers, I'm going to try it.
-This Cajun spiced potato wedges is a perfect example of me trying to spice up regular potato wedges, increasing the flavors tenfold.
-Potato wedges are delicious fried but these are baked to save on those calories.
+These Cajun spiced potato wedges are a perfect example of me trying to spice up regular potato wedges, increasing the flavors tenfold.
+Potato wedges are delicious when fried but these are baked to save on those calories.
 Perfect as a side to any meal, including Memorial Day BBQs this weekend!

-- 4 Russet potatoes, peeled and cut into thick wedges
+- 4 Russet potatoes cut into wedges

-- 3 tbsp fresh lemon juice
+- 1 tablespoon fresh lemon juice

-- 1 tbsp tomato paste
+- 1 teaspoon tomato paste

-- 1 tsp paprika
+- 1 teaspoon paprika

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

-- 1 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp ground black pepper
+- ¼ teaspoon ground black pepper

-- 6 tbsp olive oil
+- 4 tablespoon olive oil